forfudan/MojoMiji/src/miji/basic/copy.md

 `String` is somewhat special because it allows both implicit copy and move operations.
 This is because `String` is so common used while can both be allocated on the stack (small strings) or on the heap (large strings).
 Thus, it is designed to be both implicitly copyable and movable.

-::: SIMD is implicitly copyable
+::: tip SIMD is implicitly copyable

 Small, stack-based data types in Mojo are always implicitly copied, including SIMD types.
 This can make Mojo faster than Rust in some computations (Pass-by-ref consumes more than direct copying, as detailed in this article: [Should Small Rust Structs be Passed by-copy or by-borrow?](https://www.forrestthewoods.com/blog/should-small-rust-structs-be-passed-by-copy-or-by-borrow/)).